FarronF/limerick-council-meetings/meetings/2023/05/16-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th April 2023.md

 The report, as circulated, was noted by Members.

-It was agreed Item 5 on the Agenda would be taken next.--- 3
+It was agreed Item 5 on the Agenda would be taken next.
+---
+3

 **5.**